 Redirects are an essential part of any website redesign process.
-These are simple directions to search engines for finding content where the URL has changed.
+These are simple directions to search engines for finding content on important pages where the URL has changed.

 One of the most common and avoidable mistakes you can make here is confusing permanent 301 redirects with temporary 302 redirects.

-Even if you’re using a permanent 301 redirect, they might redirect search engines incorrectly.
-The best way to overcome this is to redirect old versions of pages to the new versions with the same keywords.
+Even if you use a permanent 301 redirect, they might redirect search engines incorrectly.
+The best way to overcome this is to redirect old pages to the new versions with the exact keywords.

-This is a much better option than just sending traffic to your homepage or latest blog post.
+This is better than sending traffic to your homepage or the latest blog post.

 3. Failure to Submit a Sitemap

 This is a rookie mistake, and many people still make it.
-When you’re redesigning a website, it’s essential that you submit a sitemap to all major search engines such as Bing and Google.
+When redesigning a website, you must submit a sitemap to Google and other major search engines like Bing and Google.
 A sitemap will help search engines index your website pages better.

 The sitemap describes the entire site’s URL structure and should help search engines better understand your website’s organisation.
-Sitemaps are usually in XML format, and you can visit a search engine’s webmaster tool to submit the XML sitemap.
+Sitemaps are usually in XML format, and you can use a tool like a search engine’s webmaster tool to submit the XML sitemap.

 4. Not Intimating Search Engines About a Domain Change

-Just think about it a bit: you wouldn’t change your business or residential address without informing the post office, right?
-So, why would you think that changing the domain name when setting up a new site will not affect rankings and traffic?
+Just think about it: you wouldn’t change your business or residential address without informing the post office, right?
+So, with SEO considerations in mind, why would you believe changing the domain name when setting up a new website will not affect rankings and traffic?

-After all, your website URL is your business’ address on the web.
-So, it makes sense that when you change it, search engines have to be informed.
+After all, your website URL is your business address on the web.
+So, it makes sense that search engines must be informed when changing it.

-To update your new domain, visit the Google Search Console and submit the request for a change of address.
-From the search console itself, you can check your website’s search status.
+To update your new domain, visit the Google Search Console and submit a change of address request.
+You can check your website’s search status from the search console itself.

-You can also use Google Analytics data to determine whether your SEO efforts are reaping benefits.
+You can also use Google Analytics data to determine whether your SEO efforts reap benefits.

 A search engine uses software bots called “robots” or “spiders” to crawl and index your web pages.
-In case you don’t want specific pages to be indexed by a search engine, you need to specify the same in the robots.txt file of your website.
+If you don’t want specific pages to be indexed by a search engine, you must specify the same in the robots. txt file of your website.

-However, incorrect use of the robots.txt file can lead to SEO mishaps.
+However, incorrect use of the robots.
+The txt file can lead to SEO mishaps.
 For instance, you might accidentally tell the search engine to block your homepage from getting indexed.
 This results in your site becoming virtually invisible on the SERPs.

-To ensure that your entire URL structure is indexed, ask your SEO expert to make the required changes in the robots.txt file and the XML sitemap.
+To ensure your entire URL structure is indexed, ask your SEO expert to make changes to the robots: txt file and the XML sitemap.

 6. Not Focusing On Social Shares While Creating Content

-During website redesigns, most agencies tend to focus more on internal links and site-specific technicalities.
-However, the content that you’re putting on the new web pages is equally important.
+Most agencies focus more on internal links and site-specific technicalities during website redesigns.
+However, your content on the new web pages is equally important.

-When creating content for every page, you need to focus more on social shareability.
+When creating content for every page, you must focus more on social shareability.

-Social shares not only improve the user experience but also have a significant impact on SEO.
-Digital marketing experts agree that a greater number of social shares drives organic traffic.
+Social shares improve the user experience and have a significant impact on SEO.
+Digital marketing experts agree that a more significant number of social shares drives organic traffic.

-Along with that, it also helps to create a greater number of backlinks to your site and encourages word of mouth publicity.
+It also helps to create a more significant number of backlinks to your site and encourages word-of-mouth publicity.

 7. Not Using HTTPS

 This is an all-too-common mistake when getting new URLs.
-If the hosting provider you’re using doesn’t provide secure HTTPS hosting, your site rankings will take a hit.
-And in case your site is flagged as unsafe, then search engines might even remove it from their index records.
+If the hosting provider doesn’t provide secure HTTPS hosting, your site rankings will take a hit.
+And in case your site is flagged as unsafe, search engines might even remove it from their index records.

-That’s why, when migrating from the old hosting provider to a new one, you need to check if your content management system (CMS) and hosting provider offer HTTPS hosting.
+When migrating from the old hosting provider to a new one, you must check if your content management system (CMS) and hosting provider offer HTTPS hosting.

 Not getting it can result in your new URL and website design losing substantial traffic.
-You can opt for any popular CMS, such as WordPress, to get HTTPS hosting.
+To get HTTPS hosting, you can opt for any popular CMS, such as WordPress.

-These are only some of the mistakes you can make while migrating your current site to a new URL.
-Other’s include faulty web design, links pointing to a non-existent web page, haphazard URL structure, and much more.
+You can only make some mistakes while migrating your current site to a new URL.
+Others include faulty web design, links pointing to a non-existent web page, a haphazard URL structure, etc.